 Boisdale of Canary Wharf

 London’s premier robatayaki restaurant—that’s Japanese barbecue—Roka offers contemporary Asian cuisine with a coal pit at its centre.
-Whilst skewered meat, seafood and vegetables are the focal point of its menu, you can also choose from a tempting range of tempura, sushi and a seasonal tasting menu.
-The bar also offers an array of high quality sake, alongside cocktails and an assortment of premium wine.
+Whilst skewered meat, seafood and vegetables are the focal points of its menu, you can also choose from a tempting range of tempura, sushi and a seasonal tasting menu.
+The bar also offers an array of high-quality sake, alongside cocktails and an assortment of premium wine.